top of page

 Marking our 10th Anniversary!

-We kick-off by celebrating our tenth birthday in style with a stellar programme featuring Holst's The Planets, the prelude to Also Sprach Zarathustra (think 2001: A Space Odyssey), John Williams' Star Wars Suite, and a specially commissioned composition from RAM's Jonathan Knight.
+We kicked off by celebrating our tenth birthday in style with a stellar programme featuring Holst's The Planets, the prelude to Also Sprach Zarathustra (think 2001: A Space Odyssey), John Williams' Star Wars Suite, and a specially commissioned composition from RAM's Jonathan Knight.

 Want to get involved?